-This basic course familiarizes students with a variety of culturally appropriate assessment methods and instruments, including systematic observation.
-The course addresses the development and use of formative and summative program evaluation to ensure comprehensive quality of the total environment for children, families, and the community.
+This basic course familiarizes students with a variety of culturally appropriate assessment methods and instruments, including systematic observation of typically and non-typically developing children.
+The course addresses the development and use of formative and summative assessment and evaluation instruments to ensure comprehensive quality of the total environment for children, families, and the community.
 Students will develop skills for evaluating the assessment process and involving other teachers, professionals, and families in the process.

-ECE 109 Intoduction to Reading Literacy (3)
+ECE 109 Introduction to Language, Literacy, and Reading (3)

 This course is designed to prepare early childhood professionals for promoting children's emergent literacy and reading development.
-Through a developmental approach, the course addresses ways in which early childhood professionals can foster young children's phonemic awareness, literacy problem solving skills, fluency, vocabulary, comprehension, and language development.
+Through a developmental approach, the course addresses ways in which early childhood professionals can foster young children's oral language development, phonemic awareness, and literacy problem solving skills, fluency, vocabulary, and comprehension.
 This course provides the foundation for early childhood professionals to become knowledgeable about literacy development in young children.
-An integrated language arts perspective and an interdisciplinary approach as it addresses developing writing, reading, and oral language in the home and school contexts will be addressed.
-Instructional approaches and theory-based and research-based strategies to support the emergent literacy and reading skills of native speakers and English language learners will be presented.
+Instructional approaches and theory-based and research based strategies to support the emergent literacy and reading skills of native speakers and English language learners will be presented.

-ECE 111 Curriculum Development Through Play - Birth Through Pre-K (3)
+ECE 111 Curriculum Development Through Play-Birth Through Age 4 (PreK) (3)

-This beginning curriculum course focuses on developmentally appropriate content in early childhood programs.
-It addresses content that is relevant for children birth through age four and developmentally appropriate ways of integrating content into teaching and learning experiences.
-Information on adapting content areas to meet the needs of children with special needs and the development of IFSPs and IEPs are included.
+The beginning curriculum course places play at the center of curriculum in developmentally appropriate early childhood programs.
+It addresses content that is relevant for children birth through age four in developmentally and culturally sensitive ways of integrating content into teaching and learning experiences.
+Information on adapting content areas to meet the needs of children with special needs and the development of IFSPs is included.
 Curriculum development in all areas, including literacy, numeracy, the arts, health, science, social skills, and adaptive learning for children, birth through age four, is emphasized.

-ECE 112 Practicum (Birth Through Pre-K) (2)
+ECE 112 Practicum for Curriculum Development Through Play-Birth Through Age 4 (PreK) (2)